Angus-C-git/fuzzy-bear/README.md

 ![tmp-logo](https://user-images.githubusercontent.com/44337835/122902328-b7a9a880-d391-11eb-96f2-a3c0a019de58.jpeg)

-## Overview

-+  A pythonic blackbox fuzzer for ELF binaries.
++  A pythonic blackbox (soon to be coverage guided) fuzzer for ELF binaries.

 ## Usage